markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 Uploading is the first necessary step in any workflow because Dynamic Media Classic cannot work with any content that is not already in its system.
 Behind the scenes during upload, the system registers every uploaded asset with the centralized Dynamic Media Classic database, assigns an ID, and copies it to storage.
 In addition, the system converts image files to a format that allows dynamic resizing and zoom and converts video files to the MP4 web-friendly format.

-### Concept: What happens to images when you upload them to Dynamic Media Classic?
+### Concept: Here's what happens to images when you upload them to Dynamic Media Classic

 When you upload an image of any type to Dynamic Media Classic, it is converted to a master image format called a Pyramid TIFF, or P-TIFF.
 A P-TIFF is similar to the format of a layered TIFF bitmap image, except that instead of different layers, the file contains multiple sizes (resolutions) of the same image.